Skip to content

 About Head Start

-Fill out an Interest Form Today!
+Fill out a Pre-Application Today!

 Head Start is a federally funded preschool program.
 Without a doubt, it provides comprehensive early childhood education, health, nutrition, and family involvement services to qualifying children and their families.
 Firstly, this program recognizes the critical role parents and guardians play in their child’s education and aims to enhance their involvement in every aspect.
 Additionally, it fosters a strong partnership between parents or guardians, with educators.
 Head Start actively supports the social, emotional, and cognitive development of children from birth to age five.
 Secondly, Head Start focuses on the child through early childhood education.
 This includes individualized learning plans, supportive family services, as well as community partnerships.
 Lastly, by providing a strong foundation for learning, we set children up for success in both school and beyond.